1024Cyber/multi-arpspoof/README.md

 - **Gateway auto-detection** — reads from `ip route`, no manual config needed
 - **Rescan option** — enter `0` at any point to re-scan the LAN

+NB: THIS VERSION WORKS ONLY WITH STANDALONE KALI-LINUX MACHINE NOT KALI-LINUX INSTALLED ON VM!!!
 ---

 ## Requirements